sg16-unicode/sg16-meetings/README.md

   - Hubert responded that this goes further; we may potentially have to specify behavior in terms of `asctime()`.
-  - Charlie commented that the text provided by the locale facet is currently produced by the operating system on the system; changing that behavior may not be problematic.
+  - Charlie commented that the text provided by the locale facet is currently produced by the operating system; changing that behavior may not be problematic.
   - Charlie added that adding new format specifiers will result in incompatibilities if code that uses those specifiers is run with an older library implementation that doesn't support them.
   - Charlie noted that, if support for compile-time format string checking is adopted via